Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="using-containers-on-a-pawsey-system"></a>
 ### Using containers on a Pawsey system
 An efficient way to use software and libraries that are not available on Pawsey system, is to use a container.
-In this [tutorial](https://youtu.be/gxe2ER5mDm0), you find step-by-step instructions on how to built containers using [sylabs](https://sylabs.io/) and [singularity](https://support.pawsey.org.au/documentation/display/US/Singularity+modules+on+Pawsey+systems) on Topaz.
+In this [tutorial](https://youtu.be/gxe2ER5mDm0), you find step-by-step instructions on how to build containers using [sylabs](https://sylabs.io/) and [singularity](https://support.pawsey.org.au/documentation/display/US/Singularity+modules+on+Pawsey+systems) on Topaz.

 In-depth [documentation](https://support.pawsey.org.au/documentation/download/attachments/2162899/Overview%20of%20Containers%20in%20HPC.pdf?api=v2) providing an overview of Containers in HPC at Pawsey might be useful for further reading in addition to the tutorial.